Ahkeel/ncb-site/README.md

 * `gulp js` copies vendor `.js` files to build directory.
 * `gulp serve` or `gulp` launches a live reload browser that watches for changes in the project files and propagates these changes real time.

-_Edit this file when necessary to configure the project build cycle._
+_Edit the `gulpfile.js` file when necessary to configure the project build cycle._